Weekly Email Bulletin

 An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number, and is used to identify a business entity or organization.
 If your group wants to open a bank account you will need an EIN.
 Apply online at HYPERLINK “http://irs.gov/” http://irs.gov/ and submit the SS-4 form to establish an EIN.
 CSI can provide you with a sample application

 Student organizations often assume that once they have received an EIN/Tax ID#, they are non-profit/charitable organizations or have tax exempt status.
 This is not correct.
 Student organizations must follow state and federal guidelines regarding tax exemption.
-Tax donations to student organizations are not tax deductible for donors, unless they are made to the University through your agency account.
-For more information, contact the Campus Unions Business Office.
+Tax donations to student organizations are not tax deductible for donors, unless they are made to the University for the group through a gift account set up as part of your agency account.
+For more information, contact the Center for Student Involvement.

 Mailboxes located in CSI are provided for every registered student organization, except for professional school organizations which have a mailbox through the Student Affairs Office at their school.
 These mailboxes should be checked at least once a week for CSI and other campus business, announcements and federal mail.
 Have